 First of all make sure your processor is capable of Intel QSV here.
 Utilizing Intel QSV acceleration on Windows is recommended, as setup procedures are much easier than on Linux.
 On Windows, you just need to install Intel HD Graphics driver and make sure the driver has been updated to latest version.
 Outdated video driver could cause unexpected transcoding problems.
 If the driver is installed correctly, you can set channel's Video Encoding to Intel QuickSync H.264/HEVC to enable QSV accelerated transcoding.

-To enable Intel QSV on Linux is a bit more complicated.
-It is required to install intel vaapi driver and vainfo tool manually.
-If you are using modern distro like ubuntu 20 or above, it is lucky to have those packages already that you can just apt install.
-Otherwise you may need to compile sources and install them on your own.
+Intel QSV on Linux platform is not ready for production and we STRONGLY recommend NOT doing so.
+First it could involve manually installing intel vaapi driver and vainfo packages.
+If you are using latest distros like ubuntu 20 or above, it is lucky to have those packages in releases so you can just apt install them.
+Otherwise you may need to download and build from sources at your own risk.

 After installation, run vainfo to make sure intel driver working correctly.
 If not, try environment values LIBVA_DRIVER_NAME like iHD or i965.
 And set LIBVA_DRIVERS_PATH if driver location cannot be found.

 Even all packages are installed and configured properly, QSV functions are very likely to be limited.
 Setting up encoding options becomes so tricky that most of them can be unusable, especially on latest hardwares.